brenomatos/brenomatos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I’m Breno Matos, a PhD candidate in Computer Science at the Max Planck Institute for Informatics, where I’m advised by Anja Feldmann and Savvas Zannettou.
+My interests lie at the intersection of Natural Language Processing, Machine Learning, and Network Science, focusing on social questions.

-I'm Breno, currently a Data Scientist at [Kunumi](https://www.kunumi.com/), where I work building cutting edge credit analysis solutions with NLP.
+Previously, I was a Data Scientist at [Kunumi](https://www.kunumi.com/), where I work building cutting edge credit analysis solutions with NLP.
 I hold a bachelor's and a master's from UFMG, Brazil, where I worked under professors [Fabrício Benevenuto](https://scholar.google.com/citations?hl=en&user=iOnt0iMAAAAJ) and [Rodrygo Santos](https://scholar.google.com/citations?user=NAyozE0AAAAJ).
-My interests lie at the intersection of Natural Language Processing, Machine Learning, and Network Science, focusing on social questions.

-I'm currently working on tackling misinformation and hate through NLP.
+If you would like to work with me, send an email at: [first letter of my first name] + [last name] at mpi-inf.mpg.de

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.